Monitoring the Catholic Nature of the School

 Main points from the Monitoring Visit February 2022

-The last S48 Inspection was carried out in 2018 by Helen Brown, in February this year she carried out an interim visit and was very positive about the school.
+The last S48 Inspection was carried out in 2018 by Helen Brown.
+In February 2022, she carried out an interim visit and was very positive about the school.

 Here are her main points from the visit.